Do You Have a Preschool Student?

 Why Preschool Matters

 Childhood experts agree: Attending a high-quality program prepares children for kindergarten and beyond.
 But finding the best option for your child takes time and research.
-The answer may be right in your own neighborhood…The Educational Service Center of the Western Reserve provides high-quality preschool programs to any child between the ages of 3-5 throughout Lake and Geauga County for the following school districts; Fairport, Jordak, Ledgemont, Metzenbaum, and Perry.
+The answer may be right in your own neighborhood…The Educational Service Center of the Western Reserve provides high-quality preschool programs to any child between the ages of 3-5 throughout Lake and Geauga County for the following school districts; Berkshire, Cardinal, Fairport, and Metzenbaum.
 Students who attend one of the ESC preschool programs have the opportunity to learn language, math, science, and social studies along with literacy and thinking skills in an environment that supports developing self-confidence and self-control in preparation for kindergarten.

 Here are 10 good reasons your child should attend one of the Educational Service Center of the Western Reserve preschool programs: